 We all know the expression “Daily Grind” wasn’t coined as something to look forward to.
 However, where coffee is concerned, the daily grind becomes one of life’s foremost simple pleasures.

 The rich, spicy aroma released by the grinding of fresh roasted coffee is amazing.
 I’d like to find a way to bottle this spicy scent-full strength, just the way its bouquet permeates the olfactory while expanding to fill your home or our Roastery during the grinding process.

 Grinding coffee can be an enjoyable and relatively simple affair.
 However, it should be noted that the importance of proper grinding is often overlooked even though it is a crucial step in the anatomy of a perfect cup.

 That said… it really depends on what brew method you will be using to brew your coffee.
 Your coffee will stay the freshest if you order whole bean.
 Therefore, purchasing whole bean and grinding yourself assures that the beans stay fresher for a longer time.

-However, if you prefer that we grind your coffee, we have many options for you to consider, so please select the option based on your brewing method: French Press, Drip Coffeemaker, Cone-Bottom Filter, K-Cup Pod, Pour-Over, Espresso Machine or even Cezve (Turkish Pot).
+However, if you prefer that we grind your coffee, we have many options for you to consider, so please select the option (for an additional .49 cents a bag) based on your brewing method: French Press, Drip Coffeemaker, Cone-Bottom Filter, K-Cup Pod, Pour-Over, Espresso Machine or even Cezve (Turkish Pot).
 Just pick your brewing method and we will customize the best grind for your preferred brewing method!

 Coffee begins to stale about thirty minutes after grinding because the increased surface area allows the CO2 to escape much more quickly.
 That’s why we at Out of the Grey Coffee encourage all our customers to grind their own coffee immediately before brewing.
 Of course, if you don’t have a grinder, or wish to give coffee to someone who may not own a grinder, we will be pleased to expertly grind the coffee for you.